justeattakeaway/fozzie-components/packages/services/f-analytics/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/justeat/f-analytics/badge.svg?targetFile=package.json)](https://snyk.io/test/github/justeat/f-analytics?targetFile=package.json)

 ---
-This component abstracts away the gathering of the various data values needed for Google Analytics (GA) and the installing of Google Tag Manager (GTM).
-Once declared in your template is will; on render, push these various data values to GA.
-You can see this in action by inspecting the `dataLayer` from the browser console in developer tools and looking for the model `{platformData: {…}}`.
+This component abstracts away the gathering of the various data values needed for Google Analytics (GA) and the setting up of Google Tag Manager (GTM).
+Once register it will; on render, push these various data values to GA.
+You can see the results by inspecting the `dataLayer` from the browser console in developer tools and looking for the model `{platformData: {…}}`.

 ## Benefits (Now)
-- Single source for GTM logic: Currently we have GTM logic scattered throught various components and parent features this will remove that logic and centralise it in this single component.
+- Single point to record GA data: Currently we have GA/GTM logic scattered throught various features, this will allow that logic to be removed and centralise it a single component.
-- Self sufficient: With only supplying a small amount of global data this component will attempt to evaluate, gather and produce all the GA data required for the initial render.
+- Self sufficient: With only supplying a small amount of global data this component will attempt to evaluate, gather and record all the data required for the GA `platformData` model.
+Once registered it will perform the pushing of the GA `platformData` model on the correct event/hook.
-- Re-evaluates and re-pushes the `platformData` GA model when the route changes
+- Reactive: When the route changes (i.e. the page changes) it will re-evaluate and re-pushes the GA `platformData` model.

 ## Benefits (Soon)
-- _extend the data properties for the `platformData` GA model_
+- _extend the data properties for the GA `platformData` model_
-- _evaluate, gather and produce data for the `pageData` GA model_
+- _evaluate, gather and produce data for the GA `pageData` model_
-- _evaluate, gather and produce data for the `userData` GA model_
+- _evaluate, gather and produce data for the GA `userData` model_
-- _provide the facility to push 'ad-hoc' GA events_
+- _provide the facility to push 'ad-hoc' GA events via a global service_
+- _instead of owning when to push each GA model the consumer will have control over this_
+- _allow extra bespoke/custom properties to be appended to each GA model by the consumer before the model is pushed_
+- _allow 'ad-hoc' GA events to be push even when server side_
 <hr></br>

 ## Usage

-1. Install the module using npm or Yarn
+1.  <strong>Install the module using npm or Yarn</strong>
     ```
     yarn add @justeat/f-analytics
     ```